NorahKAlherran/2024-25_GP_27/README.md

 3.Launching Instructions

-Open the excutavle file provided in the submission folder in any android device or bluestacks or android emulator.
+Open the excutavle file (app-release.apk) provided in the submission folder in any android device or bluestacks or android emulator.